rmgpanw/ukbwranglr/README.md

 # Overview

-The goal of `ukbwranglr` is to make getting started with UK Biobank phenotype data easier.
-A raw UK Biobank phenotype file (or subset of) can be loaded into R with human-readable labels without requiring any additional dependencies.
-A basic usage example for this provided below.
+The goal of `ukbwranglr` is to facilitate exploratory analyses with UK Biobank phenotype data.
+A raw UK Biobank phenotype file (or a subset of selected columns) can be loaded into R with human-readable labels:

-Raw data appearance:
+*Raw data appearance:*

     #>      eid 31-0.0 34-0.0 21000-0.0 20002-0.0 21001-0.0
     #> 1: fake1      1     NA         2      1366   25.0105